 The Collection Fund is a statement that reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
 The statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of Council Tax and Non-Domestic Rates.
-The Collection Fund is shown on page 159.
+The Collection Fund is shown on page 162.

-If you would like further information about these accounts, please contact Jon Ritchie, Director of Resources, North Tyneside Council, Quadrant, The Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY
+If you would like further information about these accounts, please contact Jon Ritchie, Director of Resources, North Tyneside Council, Quadrant, The Silverlink North, Cobalt Business Park, North Tyneside, NE27 0BY du litebre

 Jon Ritchie

-Director of Resources Date: 18 February 2025
+Director of Resources

+Date: 30 June 2025